Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 Address: Ponta do Xaréu

 The season of humpback whale observation is between July and October.
-You can do this tour with a boat of an agency or walk to the viewpoint Mirante Serra Grande.
+You can do this tour with a boat from an agency or walk to the viewpoint Mirante Serra Grande.

 Whale watching on board must be done responsibly, without harming marine life, and guided by a biologist to provide environmental education.
 We recommend doing this tour in Itacaré with Brazil Trip Tour, one of the partners of the Projeto Baleia Jubarte.